 We’re head over heels for dogs here at Sophie Allport.
-There’s a fair few wagging tails and muddy paws at home with us – too many to count, in fact.
-Fox Red Labradors, Golden Retrievers and Terriers are among the most popular, and did you know that one of Sophie’s very own pooches is a Terrier called Ted?
-(Ted’s a girl, which is just as well… Sophie’s a bit outnumbered with a husband and three sons otherwise)!
+There are a fair few wagging tails and muddy paws at home with us – too many to count, in fact.
+Fox Red Labradors, Golden Retrievers and Terriers are among the most popular, and did you know that Sophie’s very own pooches are called Florrie and Mabel… Sophie’s a bit outnumbered with a husband and three sons otherwise!

 But how much of an expert are you when it comes to dogs?
 Do you know your Bassets from your Beagles?
 Your Pointers from your Pugs?
 We’ve researched ten amazing dog facts you didn’t already know and might not even find out at Crufts this year..!